src2img/e2e/README.md

 # e2e

-This repository contains branches with sample code for our e2e tests.
+This branch contains a python application that uses Pip for package management.
+It also uses the Procfile mechanism to set the start process to python main.py.